Camp Carrigan |

 ¤¤ Fort Tilden

-(Gateway National Recreation
+(Gateway National Recreation Area)

 (1917 - 1948/1974), Queens

 Located in Roxbury on Rockaway Peninsula.
 Originally named Camp Rockaway Beach in 1917.
 Batteries here are Battery Harris (1924 - 1948), Battery West (1917 - 1947) (renamed Kessler in 1939, rebuilt in 1941), Battery 220 (1942 - 1946) partially buried, Battery East (1917 - 1942) (renamed Fergusson in 1939) buried.
 Located offpost nearby on Rockaway Point was AMTB Battery 20 (1942 - 1946), and AMTB Battery 21 (1943 - 1946).
 Located at the former Rockaway NAS (1917 - 1930) (now Jacob Riis Park) was an unnamed mortar battery (1917 - 1919).
 Battery 117 was to be built on a point of land at nearby JFK Airport, but it was considered to be too close to the airport.
 That site is now under a taxiway.
-From 1955 - 1974 this was a NIKE missile base (NY-49).
 Additional WWII fire-control towers were once located eastward at Seaside, Arverne, Atlantic Beach, Long Beach, Short Beach, and Zach's Bay.
+None remain.

 ¤¤ Norton Point Military Reservation

-(1942 - 1946), Coney Island
+(1942 - 1946), Seagate, Coney Island, Brooklyn

-Located here were New Battery Catlin (AMTB 18) (1942 - 1946) buried, and AMTB Battery 19 (1943 - 1946) buried.
-Other structures and towers that were here no longer exist.
+Located here were New Battery Catlin (AMTB 18) (1942 - 1946) buried, and AMTB Battery 19 (1943 - 1946) mounts remain exposed in surf, located along Atlantic Ave. between Beach 40th and Beach 42nd Streets.
+Other WWII military support structures that were once here no longer exist.
+Seagate is a private gated community, public access is restricted.

 ¤¤ Fort Hamilton (2) (U.S. Army Reservation)